Overall Score 7 Represents average audio ecosystem compatibility score.

 .

-Jabra Evolve2 Buds have voice prompts.
-With voice prompts, you receive information through audio messages, say if there is a problem with the connection.
+Jabra Evolve2 Buds support voice prompts.
+With voice prompts, you receive information through audio messages, like if there is a problem with the connection.

-Nothing Ear 1 also have voice prompts meaning the device will notify you when the battery is running low, and you need to recharge them.
+Nothing Ear 1 also have voice prompts meaning the earbuds notifies you when the battery is running low, and you need to recharge the device.

-Jabra Evolve2 Buds come with a special pouch.
-Carrying earbuds openly, or putting them in your pockets without a cover can easily damage them.
+The Jabra Evolve2 Buds come with a special pouch.
+Carrying earphones without a case, or placing them inside your pockets without a casing can easily damage them.

-Nothing Ear 1 also have a travel bag included, which is useful for safe transportation.
+Nothing Ear 1 too have a case included, which is useful for safe transportation.